xpan0988/Pastey/docs/physical-environment-implementation.md

                            unknown consequence → Quarantined
 ```

-L2 persists `Installing`; L3 conditionally records activation.
+L2 persists `Installing`; L3 conditionally records activation only after checking returned enforcement evidence against the selected qualification's minimum and revalidating the root-bound binding/profile/qualification.
+A Gate B-qualified session cannot become `Active` from `AdapterIsolationOnly` evidence.
 Installation timeout or lost receipt is not “no session exists”: record enforcement unknown, prevent action dispatch and fence/query.
 Fenced-but-moving is valid; a fresh owner's task admission waits for the native handover predicate.
 Local protective/operator intervention is allowed independently while ordinary task control is quarantined.

 ### 10.3 Proposal, action and native disposition